codepurse/Pblocker/policy.md

 ## Summary

-PBlocker is committed to protecting your privacy by:
+BlockNSFW – Porn & Adult Content Filter is committed to protecting your privacy by:

 - ✅ Processing all data locally on your device
 - ✅ Never transmitting personal information